UKCloud/documentation/articles/shared/shared-how-install-rhui-vm-3.md

 ---
-title: How to install and use Red Hat Update Infrastructure (RHUI v3)
+title: How to install and use Red Hat Update Infrastructure (RHUI 3)
-description: Shows you how to update your existing VMs to target UKCloud's approved Red Hat Update Infrastructure (RHUI) v3
+description: Shows you how to update your existing VMs to target UKCloud's approved Red Hat Update Infrastructure (RHUI 3)
 services: shared-services
 author: shighmoor
 reviewer: pcantle